gekkekoe/esphome-ecodan-hp/README.md

 - 0xC9 : configuration command.
 It reports back controller version and much more, need more investigation.

 # available languages
 English (default), Dutch, Italian, French.
 Select the language in `ecodan-esphome.yaml` file.
-Translation contributions are welcome: copy the file `ecodan-labels-en.yaml` to `ecodan-labels-xx.yaml`, fill in all the labels and submit a pull request.
+If you want to contribute with a translation: copy the file `ecodan-labels-en.yaml` to `ecodan-labels-xx.yaml`, fill in all the labels and submit a pull request.

 # server control + prohibit dhw/heating/cooling enabled by default
 In sever control mode, the prohibit flags can be set.
 You can disable it by commenting the `sever-control.yaml` entry in the `ecodan-esphome.yaml`.